Frankester/gastosjs/README.md

 # Gastos App

-This is a simple Expenses app to take control of your finances, built with React and Vite.
-Please check the site: [Gastos App](https://gastosjs.vercel.app/)
+### This is a simple Expenses app to take control of your finances.

+Click [here](https://gastosjs.vercel.app/) to go to the page

+## About the project

+Built with:
+- React
+- Vite
+- javascript